-Key Takeaways and Implications

-Key Takeaways

-Awareness of services available is limited before and after becoming a victim of crime.
-First responders need additional materials, support, and training.
+Key Takeaways and Implications Key Takeaways Implications Service providers need flexibility to spend VOCA funding on raising awareness of the help available for victims.
+Additional coordination between first/second responders Awareness of services available is limited before and after becoming a victim of crime.
+First responders need additional materials, support, and and service providers is needed.
+Health care providers play a critical role, but often lack equipment, staff, space, or training to properly assist victims of violent crimes.
 Awareness of the victim compensation fund is low.
 With immediate financial needs, the reimbursement format minimizes its effectiveness.
+As victims and family members need help with the complex application process, service providers may be the best channel for informing victims of the funds available.
 Negative perceptions of police are an obstacle to reporting crime and accessing victim services.
 Police and victims can be adversarial, which ultimately hurts both parties.